Tools I use and recommend to others.

 • Burton Custom 162

-I’m not a great skier, but these things are light and great for uphill travel.
-I’ve been very pleased with them, and I think you would like them to.
+I’m a average skier, but these are light and great for uphill travel.
+I’ve been very pleased with them, and I think you would like them too.

 • Danner Mountain 600